Gabbie Marshall: College career

 She made one start for Iowa but got minutes in every game as a freshman in 2019–20.
 She joined the starting lineup the next season.
 As a senior, she led the team to the 2023 NCAA title game alongside star point guard Caitlin Clark.
 She shot 25-for-50 from three in the 2023 postseason.
 She was voted team captain for her fifth season in 2023–2024.
 Also known for her defensive ability, she made a key block against Nebraska to help win the title game in the 2024 Big Ten tournament.

-Following her fifth season, Marshall announced her retirement from basketball, opting for graduate school instead of pursuing a professional basketball career.
+Marshall was voted as the 2023–2024 team captain by her Iowa teammates.
+In the 2024 Final Four matchup against the University of Connecticut, she made a key defensive stop in the closing moments.

+Instead of declaring for the WNBA draft, Marshall chose to retire from the basketball and further her education.

+Personal life

+Marshall chose to further her education at the University of North Carolina at Chapel Hill, to work towards earning her master's degree in Occupational therapy.
+In late 2025, Marshall announced on her social media that she would be moving to Indianapolis, where former teammate Caitlin Clark resides.